Title: Director of Health Services

 Online Waiver Process

-To waive your coverage, visit www.gallagherkoster.com/Post.
 Please note: You must have your Post University Student ID number to waive coverage on the Gallagher Koster site.
-Your Student ID will be provided to you when you register for your fall classes.
-If you have any questions about obtaining your Student ID number, please feel to contact the Office of Admissions at 203.596.4555.
+Your Student ID number will be provided when you register for spring classes.
+If you have any questions about obtaining your Student ID number, please contact the Office of Admissions at 203.596.4555.

 Full-time students are required to have a complete physical examination signed by a physician along with an updated immunization record on file in the Health Services Office by August 1st each year.